ahkdees/ahkdees/README.md

 ### Alexander

-Partner at [Keen Venture Partners](https://www.keenventurepartners.com/), backing early-stage AI-native software for European SMEs.
-Former operator (AI Startup, JD.com, IBM), recovering McKinsey alumnus, Schwarzman Scholar who still can't read the Tsinghua diploma without help.
+Partner at **[Keen Venture Partners](https://www.keenventurepartners.com/)**, backing early-stage AI-native software for European SMEs.
+Former operator (AI Startup, JD.com, IBM), recovering McKinsey alumnus, Schwarzman Scholar who can read the Tsinghua diploma without help.

 I also write **[Repository Radar](https://repositoryradar.dev)**, a newsletter that curates and tracks open-source projects.
 Bi-weekly, 240-odd repos deep, and yes I do read the changelogs so you don't have to.